-Not only do the schools gain from Children & the Arts’ support, but through Start’s tried and tested infrastructure, art venues gain the tools, expertise and resources to open their doors to the children who need to be inspired by the arts the most.
+Not only do the teachers and pupils benefit from Children & the Arts’ support, but through Start’s tried and tested infrastructure, art venues gain the tools, expertise and resources to open their doors to the children who need to be inspired by the arts the most.

 Start in Arts Venues